pocl/pocl/doc/notes_4_0.rst

 For testing PoCL as CHIP-SPV backend: ``chip-spv`` testsuite.
-This builds the runtime and the tests from https://github.com/CHIP-SPV/chip-spv, and runs a subset of tests (approximately 800) with PoCL as OpenCL backend.
+This builds the runtime and the tests from https://github.com/CHIP-SPV/chip-spv, and runs a subset of tests (approximately 800) with PoCL as the chipStar's OpenCL backend.

 -------------------------------------------------------------------------------
 Mac OS X support
 -------------------------------------------------------------------------------

-Thanks to efforts of Isuru Fernando, PoCL has been fixed to work on Mac OS X.
+Thanks to efforts of Isuru Fernando who stepped up to become the official Mac OSX port maintainer, PoCL's CPU driver has been again fixed to work on Mac OS X.
 The current 4.0 release has been tested on these configurations:

-MacOS 10.13 (Intel Sandybridge), MacOS 11.7 Intel (Ivybridge) with Clang 15
+MacOS 10.13 (Intel Sandybridge), MacOS 11.7 Intel (Ivybridge) with Clang 15.

 Additionally, there are now Github Actions for CI testing of PoCL with Mac OS X, testing 4 different configurations: LLVM 15 and 15, with and without ICD loader.